QratorLabs/stream-data-processor/examples/aggregate_udf/README.md

 * `emitTimeout` -–  UDF accumulates several points before processing.
   `emitTimeout` property defines timeout between two sequential processing moments
+* `tolerance` (optional) -- defines time interval between the first and the last points in aggregating batch.
+Default `tolerance` value is `0s` which means that points aggregated together have equal timestamps.

 ### `batchAggregateUDF`

 This UDF can be used with batch input edge only.
-Its properties do not contain `emitTimeout` property as this UDF aggregate every batch it receives separately.
+Its properties do not contain `emitTimeout` and `tolerance` properties as this UDF aggregate every batch it receives separately.

 ```tickscript
 @batchAggregateUDF()